Networking in Managed Kubernetes

 Using MetalLB

-MetalLB is the component that enables exposing layer 3 (non-web / L7) services directly on an IP address—either internal or external—using the LoadBalancer service type.
+MetalLB is the component that allows exposing Layer 3 services (non-web / L7) directly to an IP address, whether internal or external, by using the LoadBalancer service type.
 It serves as an alternative to Ingress for non-HTTP applications or specific use cases.

-To use MetalLB, simply create a LoadBalancer type service.
-MetalLB will automatically assign an IP address from the pre-configured pools.
-The distinction between internal and external pools is a security measure to ensure that an application intended for internal use is not accidentally exposed on a public network.
+To use MetalLB, you simply need to create a LoadBalancer type service.
+MetalLB will automatically assign an IP address from the preconfigured ranges.
+The distinction between internal and external ranges is a security measure to ensure that an application intended for internal use is not accidentally exposed on a public network.

 Example: Exposing a service on the internal network